parkerziegler/police-shootings/README.md

 # d3-react-map

+### Demo
+Check out the app live [here](https://parkerziegler.github.io/d3-react-map/).
+This app is currently undergoing rapid development changes, some of them breaking.
+The app deployed to the demo is (**mostly**) functional, but if you catch an error please open an issue.

 ### Context
 This repo is an attempt to expand upon a [previous project](https://parkerziegler.github.io/d3-policeshootings-map/) of mine exploring police involved shootings in the United States.
 The previous iteration of this project was built using vanilla JavaScript and [D3](https://github.com/d3/d3).
 While I think it accomplished some things well, it is not designed with responsive principles in mind, employs no framework to manage the application, and suffers from some inelegant design.
 It was a while ago, I've learned a lot.